This article was last updated on 30 May 2025.

 The result?
 Broad targeting.
 Bloated proposals.
 Custom everything.
 An operations nightmare.
 Profit erodes while headcount balloons.

-This is the default mode of running a consulting firm, and it almost always guarantees underperformance—at least, that's what we have experienced.
+This is the capabilities-selling mode of running a consulting firm, and it almost always guarantees underperformance – at least, that's what we have experienced.

 The real difference is this:

-Default-mode firms focus on selling capabilities.
-Their marketing emphasises "We do" and "We offer," presenting proposals like menus.
-Their profitability relies on selling more hours, leaving clients to discern the usefulness of those capabilities.
+Capabilities-selling consulting firms emphasise "We do" and "We offer," presenting proposals like menus.
+Their profitability relies on selling more hours and selling one-off projects, leaving clients to discern the usefulness of those capabilities.

-Intentionally designed firms focus on delivering transformative results.
+Proposition selling consulting firms focus on selling solutions to clearly defined problems: "We solve for X".
+They offer transformative results.
 They clearly identify the problem and outline the potential outcomes of a successful transformation.
 They develop a structured approach to achieve these outcomes and inspire potential clients by educating them on the value and impact of these transformations.
-Instead of merely offering their capabilities, they emphasise the solutions they can provide to address specific challenges.

 And that changes everything, from how you price to scale to how clients perceive your transformative value.